tommasomartinelli/Rainfall-prediction-using-Spark-and-Ray/README.md

 ## Usage
 As for the locally executed scripts, they can be tested simply by loading the dataset into your VM, via HDFS.
-Once Jupyter is started, the above scripts can be run (1.Ray Script, 1.Spark Script)
+Once Jupyter is started, the above scripts can be run (1.Ray Script, 1.Spark Script).
+To test the version on gcp, you need to register at https://cloud.google.com/ with your Google account(you can activate a free trial period, with $300 to spend to try out the service), then you need to create a new project with a connected vm, load the dataset into a new bucket and finally create a cluster with the configurations you prefer.
+You can now test the other scripts on your cluster via the jupyter notebook interface.